ravenleeblack/modern_ide/09_Placeholder_Window/README.md

 ![screen_10](https://github.com/ravenleeblack/Illeshian-Ide/assets/76606152/ded43f30-3deb-4127-978d-e9a1386f2e23)

 This forces all the windows in the DockPanel to be in the correct position.
-In another lesson we can learn how to actually setting up creating and opening windows.
+In another lesson we can learn how to actually set up, create and open a tabbed file window.